abhishekdana1999/COVIDANALYSIS-PYTHON/readme.md

 # Contents Of Dataset

-...Province/State
+..* Province/State
-...Country/Region
+..* Country/Region
-...Lat - Latitude
+..* Lat - Latitude
-...Long - Longitude
+..* Long - Longitude
 ...Last Update - Data point last updated on ...Confirmed - No. of confirmed cases
 ...Deaths - No. of deaths